Kaixinwang99/The-Gaming-Gauntlet/README.md

 - [Acknowledgements](#Acknowledgements)

 ### Introduction
-The Gaming Glove is a new generation controller that aiming to show the world a new way for people interact with concoles.
+The Gaming Gauntlet is a new generation controller that aiming to show the world a new way for people interact with concoles.
 ### Installing

 ###### Configuration-Requirements